JerimiahOfficial/Calculator/README.md

 ### Division
 To use division you must enter `d <numbers>` and following it up with numbers, this divides all your numbers in order.

+### Modulo
+To use modulo you must enter `mod <numbers>` and following it up with numbers, this gets the remainder of all of your numbers divided.